xFanexx/discord-codeblocks-guide/README.md

 ## ⚠️ Notes & Tips

 - GitHub offers **the most complete** syntax highlighting support.
 - Discord supports only a limited subset.
 If in doubt, test it first.
+It might be complete or not!